prayash/eventide/TUTORIAL.md

 If you're still reading this, I congratulate you.
 It's time to deploy.
 The final step in any piece of art is letting it go live by itself on someone else's server and not your dev server.
 We'll use the super awesome tool called surge to make this painfully painless.

 ## Fin
 I hope you enjoyed this tutorial and you see the power of A-Frame and its capabilities.
-By utilizing third-party components and cooking up our own, we can create something decent with relative ease.
+By combining third-party components and cooking up our own, we can create something decent with relative ease.
+Extending all this with React, we're able to manage state efficiently and go crazy with dynamic props.
 We've only scratched the surface, and now it's up to you to explore the rest.
 As 2D content fails to meet the rising demand for immersive content on the web, tools like A-Frame and three.js have come into the limelight.
 The future of WebVR is looking bright.
-Go on now, unleash your creativity, for the browser is an empty 3D canvas.
-If you end up making something cool, feel free to tweet [@_prayash](http://twitter.com/_prayash) and [@aframevr](http://twitter.com/aframevr) so we all can see it too.
+Go forth and unleash your creativity, for the browser is an empty 3D canvas and code is your brush.
+If you end up making something cool, please tweet me [@_prayash](http://twitter.com/_prayash) and A-Frame [@aframevr](http://twitter.com/aframevr) so we all can see it too.

 ## Additional Resources
 Check out these additional resources to advance your knowledge of A-Frame.